box/developer.box.com/guides/users/provision/architecture.md

 <Message>

-# Box Custom Application Requirements
+# Box Platform Application Requirements

 When creating your JWT-based custom Box application for this recipe, you'll need to enable the following scopes: **Manage users**, **Manage groups**,